sst/guide/_chapters/secure-our-serverless-apis.md

 comments_id: secure-our-serverless-apis/2467
 ---

+{%caution%}
+You’ll need to have `sst dev` running for this to happen.
+If you had previously stopped it, then running `pnpm sst dev` will deploy your changes again.
+{%endcaution%}
+{%info%}
+You’ll need to have `sst dev` running for this to happen.
+If you had previously stopped it, then running `pnpm sst dev` will deploy your changes again.
+{%endinfo%}
+{%note%}
+You’ll need to have `sst dev` running for this to happen.
+If you had previously stopped it, then running `pnpm sst dev` will deploy your changes again.
+{%endnote%}

 Now that our APIs have been [secured with Cognito User Pool and Identity Pool]({% link _chapters/adding-auth-to-our-serverless-app.md %}), we are ready to use the authenticated user's info in our Lambda functions.

 Recall that we've been hard coding our user ids so far (with user id `123`).
 We'll need to grab the real user id from the Lambda function event.